minghsu07/expense-tracker-java-sqlite/readme.md

 3. Open the project in your preferred Java IDE.

-4. Configure the database name in the config.properties located in resources folder
+4. Configure the database connection by updating the `config.properties` file located in the `resources` folder:
+   DB_Name=Expense.db

-5. Build and run the project.
+6. Build and run the project.

 ## Usage